|

 AZ mount.
 The scope's overall length is a few inches less than my XLT 102ED, so

 it will fit in the trunk of my car.
 The nice folks at Stellarvue had a single SV115T that had been special ordered in Stardust Blue (instead of the usual Stardust White) and not picked-up and they graciously consented to let me have it at no extra charge.
 (I prefer the looks of the blue scope!)
-All of my requirements have thus been met.
+All of my requirements were thus met.

 I should explain in closing that I decided in favor of the

-4.5" SV115T, instead of the very tempting (and slightly less expensive) 5" SV130EDT model with its
+4.5" SV115T, instead of the tempting (and slightly less expensive) 5" SV130EDT model with its

 |